ZachWolpe/MLAGA/README.md

 # MLAGA: Multi-Lingual Audiobook Generator (with AI)
 -----

+MLAGA converts youtube videos to multilingual audiobooks.
+Learn language on the go while still consuming the same content you love.

-MLAGA is an open source, multilingual audiobook generator built to demonstrate the power & ease of integrating AI APIs into your products.
+It is an open source, multilingual audiobook generator built to demonstrate the power & ease of integrating AI APIs into your products.

 ![Pipeline architecture](https://github.com/ZachWolpe/MLAGA/blob/main/dependencies/architecture.png)